-The Student art is a wonderful collection from students in the Alternative Learning Academy.
+My collection of student art is from a challenging, dynamic wonderful group of young adults who, at the time, were learning to express the emotional content of their lives.
 Many students experienced their first art class with me and had many insecurities to overcome before we could make the art.
-But they were incredible, challenging, and the small rewards they experienced in the art making was powerful.
+But they were incredible people, full of ideas, and the small rewards they experienced in the art making was powerful.

-The hand sewn dolls included learning about a straight pin, a sewing needle, how to design, make a pattern, pin the pattern to fabric, cut the fabric out, learn the stitches (to my liking!), sew all the embellishments on, and complete the doll.
-It was amazing to see.
-Then all the dolls were donated to guests at the SHELTER OF FLINT, a s a community art project.
+The Ugly Doll Project included learning about a straight pin, a sewing needle, how to design, make a pattern, pin the pattern to fabric, cut the fabric out, learning the stitches (to my liking!), sewing all the embellishments on, and completing the doll.
+Seeing such student growth was amazing.
+Then all the dolls were donated to guests at the SHELTER OF FLINT, as a community art project.

-Giving students the control of their content, encouraging research to what women have done before in the studio, and developing art making skills are all important elements of my teaching practices.
-I use a participatory art pedagogy influenced by Black feminist theory
+Giving students the control of their content, encouraging research to what women of of color have made as artists, making the term "art" broad, and developing art making skills are all important elements of my teaching practices.
+I use a participatory art pedagogy influenced by transnational feminisms and feminist critical disability studies.

 This poster is available to teachers free as a large PDF.
 If you are interested just contact me through the site.
 This is a great visual aid to start the conversation on Black artist, to show historical works and contemporary work in a plethora of media.
 Artists included: Harriet Powers, Henry Owassa Tanner, Alma Thomas, Elizabeth Catlett, Edmonia Lewis, Faith RInggold, Augusta Savage, William Edouard Scott, Bob Thompson, Dox Thrash, Morrie Turner, James Van Der Zee, James W. Washington, Kehinde Wiley, Deborah Willis, Romare Beardon, Jacob Lawrence, Horace Pippin, jean-Michel Basquiat, Lorna Simpson, Dave, the Potter, Elizabeth Keckley, Thomas Day, Lois Mailou Jones, and Selma Burke